Abumze978/DynamicProgrammingExercise/README.md

 carrying a package, the task terminates.
 Whenever the drone crashes, it is brought to the base station and starts the next time step there without a package.
 This procedure takes a total of N_c time steps.

 ## Resolution and Implementation

+We had to approach the problem in three steps:

+1- Implement an algorithm that, given a randomly generated map, computes the transition probability tensor

+2- Implement an algorithm that, given a randomly generated map, computes the stage costs for each state and input

+3- Implement three different algorithms to obtain the optimal policy: Value Iteration, Policy Iteration and Linear Programming